 Other Proposed Treatments

 So-called natural thyroid hormone is popular among people interested in alternative medicine.
-Sold by prescription only under the name Armour Thyroid®, this extract of pig thyroid contains both T
+Sold by prescription under different brand names, this extract of pig (or mixed pork and beef) thyroid contains both T

 (see previous section for description).
-There is no doubt that Armour Thyroid is as effective as standard synthetic thyroid hormone, and it is a satisfactory choice for those who prefer to use natural treatments.
-However, there is no evidence that Armour Thyroid is any more effective than standard medications, and there are some concerns that variations in stomach absorption may produce slightly erratic results.
+There is no doubt that extract is as effective as standard synthetic thyroid hormone, and it is a satisfactory choice for those who prefer to use natural treatments.
+However, there is no evidence that extract is any more effective than standard medications, and there are some concerns that variations in stomach absorption may produce slightly erratic results.

 One double-blind study failed to find a combination of synthetic T